Cat scratch fever can happen when a person receives a bite, scratch, or lick from a cat that is infected with the bacteria Bartonella henselae.

 Cat scratch fever does not usually cause severe symptoms, but some people may develop a high temperature that does not improve with time.
 Some people can also experience infections in the bones, joints, liver, lungs, or spleen.

-According to the Centers for Disease Control and Prevention (CDC), the most severe symptoms usually occur in children aged 5 years and under.
+According to the Centers for Disease Control and Prevention (CDC), the most severe symptoms usually occur in children aged

 Cat scratch fever does not usually need emergency care, but sometimes it does.
 A person should contact their doctor immediately if they experience the following symptoms: